 As other Australian states had done in the previous decade, Queensland introduced earlier closing times for pubs, but chose slightly more civilised eight o’clock closing, rather than six o’clock.
 Western Australia was the only state not to introduce early closing.

 Brisbane Cash and Carry (BCC) was among the first Australian self service grocery stores, opened by Claud Archibald Fraser in 1923.
 The Brisbane Courier reported that “The system cash and carry naturally suggests the paying of cash over the counter, and eliminates the necessity of book debts and bookkeeping in the store, which means a saving to the consumer, and the policy of each customer serving herself, and so eliminating the necessity of sales men effects further saving”.
 More

 Vegemite was developed by food technologist Cyril P. Callister for the Australian company Fred Walker & Co. in 1922 and, after a public competition to create a name, was first sold in 1923.
 Its competition was the imported Marmite, and initial sales were slow.
 Promotion of the health benefits of Vitamin B saw sales grow in the 1930s and the “Happy Little Vegemites” song in the 1950s cemented the brand as an Australian icon.

 A company called Grain Products Limited added small amounts of sugar and malt to flaked cereal biscuits and launched Weet-Bix in competition to the popular Granose.
 The company and the brand were acquired by Sanitarium in 1928.
 Weet-Bix has been the best selling breakfast cereal in Australia for more than 35 years.
-A detailed history of the development of Weet-Bix, by a descendent of one of the founders, can be found here.
+A detailed history of its development , written by a descendent of one of the founders, is here.
+More

 Australia had been the first export market for the British chocolate giant, Cadbury.
 In 1922, a consortium of the firms Cadbury, Fry and Pascall opened a factory at Claremont on the Derwent River in Hobart to manufacture cocoa, chocolate and other confectionery.
 More